bjpcorp/GTheme/README.md

 # GTheme
-Collection of default and custom svg icons for themes in [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.
+Working files of default and custom svg icons for use in themes for [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.

 ## Description

-SVG Collection of default and new icons for use with Gramps Geneology Software, requested icons for Gramps Addons and concept icons for future themes.
+Working fles, SVG Collection of default and new icons for use with Gramps Geneology Software, requested icons for Gramps Addons and concept icons for future themes.

 ## Getting Started

 ### Dependencies